Thompson Okanagan Junior Lacrosse League: History

 1999: Thompson-Okanagan Junior Lacrosse League founded by Dan Wray to provide a quality lacrosse environment for players aged 16 to 20.
 Wray first launched the concept of organized lacrosse for players in Grades 11 and 12 with an intermediate league in the Interior for three years in the late 1990s.

-With a large and talented crop of 1983-born talent coming out of the midget ranks, Wray felt the time was right to launch a junior B circuit for players in the valley.
+With a group of 1983-born players coming out of the midget ranks, Wray launched a junior B circuit for players in the valley.

 The new league would begin regular season play in 2000.

 2000: The league appointed Phil Reunoff as its first Commissioner.

 The Rutland Raiders defeated the North Okanagan Tigers in the final series to claim the inaugural TOJLL Championship.

 2001: The league had six teams: Kamloops Rattlers, Kelowna Braves, Kelowna Dragons, North Okanagan Tigers, Rutland Raiders and South Okanagan Flames to play a fifteen-game regular season.

 The South Okanagan Flames were forced to forfeit three games due to ineligible player rules.

 The playoffs were a best-of-three semifinals and a best-of-five finals.

 2002: Cam Morrison became the league's second commissioner.

 The TOJLL allowed the Prince George Posse into the league, as an exhibition team, for the eighteen-game regular season.
 Note: The Posse went on to a perfect (18–0–0) season.

 2003: The TOJLL expanded with the inclusion of the Armstrong Shamrocks.

 The North Okanagan Tigers are renamed the Vernon Tigers.

 The Kelowna Braves had to forfeit seven games due to ineligible player rules, as a result the Vernon Tigers gain two wins for a perfect season (18–0–0).

 The Vernon Tigers, represented the TOJLL in the Provincials, losing to the Prince George Posse, 9–7, in the gold medal game.

 2004: The TOJLL hosted the Provincials which meant that two teams from the TOJLL would play in the tournament.
 Those teams were the Vernon Tigers (0–4 in the Provincial round robin), as host, and the Kamloops Rattlers (1–3 in the Provincial round robin) as 2004 TOJLL Champions.
 The Rattlers went on to play the Peninsula Falcons (2–1–1) for the bronze medal, winning 6–5.

 2005: The TOJLL was represented by the league champions, Kamloops Rattlers, at the Provincials.
 They Rattlers came away with a silver medal, losing the final, 16–15, to the Westshore Bears.

 2006: Prior to the start of the TOJLL season the Kelowna Braves and Kelowna Dragons amalgamated to form the Kelowna Warriors.
 With the loss of one team, the league reverted to a fifteen-game regular season.

 The league initiated a pre-season schedule by including the Annual Archie Jack Memorial Ice Breaker Tournament, which is played in Armstrong, British Columbia.

 The playoff format was changed to that of a (best-of-three) quarterfinals, semifinals and a (best-of-five) finals, the top two teams, of the regular season, got a first round playoff bye.